muhammadazzazy/febrilogic/README.md

   - [x] cookie consent dialog
   - [x] description of what FebriLogic is
-  - [x] note indicating the foundation funding the effort
+  - [x] note indicating the project’s funding source, academic lead, and university affiliation
   - [x] supported United Nations (UN) Sustainable Development Goals (SDGs)
   - [x] disclaimer on tool usage

 - [x] Add Login/Register page:

-  - [x] form for user login/registration
+  - [x] form for user login/registration via email and password
   - [x] option to reset password after entering email

 - [x] Add Reset Password page

-- [x] Add Patient Information page – add a new patient or view existing patient info
+- [x] Add Patient Information page:

+  - [x] selectbox to add a new patient or select an existing patient
+  - [x] form to submit patient info with selectboxes (sex, race, and country), optional field for city, and number field for age
+  - [x] secondary reset button to clear all fields

+- [x] Add Disease-Specific Tests page:

+  - [x] selectbox to select an existing patient
-- [x] Add Disease-Specific Tests page – submit patient negative test results
+  - [x] form containing checkboxes for diseases and submit button to add diseases the patient tested negative for
+  - [x] secondary reset button to clear all checkboxes

-- [x] Add Symptom Checker page - submit patient symptoms
+- [x] Add Symptom Checker page

+  - [x] selectbox to choose patient
+  - [x] form containing checkboxes for symptoms and submit button
+  - [x] secondary reset button to clear all symptoms

 - [x] Add Biomarkers page – submit patient biomarkers (abbreviation, value, unit)

+  - [x] checkbox for each biomarker indicating whether it was measured
+  - [x] box for each biomarker to capture its value
+  - [x] selectbox for each biomarker to choose the unit
+  - [x] button to submit patient biomarkers
+  - [x] secondary reset button to clear untick all biomarkers

+- [x] Add Results page:

-- [x] Add Results page – select patient and view:
+  - [x] selectbox to select existing patient
+  - [x] submit button to calculate the disease probabilities for symptoms layer and symptoms+biomarkers layer
   - [x] ranked diseases with probabilities for symptoms layer and symptoms + biomarkers layer
   - [x] clinical decision support report from LLM

 - [x] Add Contact Us page – send support emails
 - [x] Add Privacy Policy page – GDPR privacy policy

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).